 If usage scales beyond the initial agreement, pricing is adjusted proportionally.
 Your account team will flag this proactively before any changes take effect.

 Pricing is typically structured around your overall use case.
 Connect is often included as part of a Research subscription, while Teaching can be purchased independently or as part of a bundle.
+Check teaching pricing on the Teaching page.

-Bringing a medical device to market means proving it works — with imaging data that regulators can trust.
+Bringing a medical device to market means proving it works, with imaging data that regulators can trust.
 Here's how Collective Minds supports that journey.

 The Research platform centralizes imaging data collection and reading across all trial sites, enabling device sponsors to maintain oversight, enforce reading protocols, and generate audit-ready imaging endpoints for regulatory submissions such as CE marking and FDA 510(k) or PMA dossiers.
+Learn how Collective Minds Research can help yor Medtech company

 Yes.
 Third-party AI analysis tools can be integrated into Research workflows, making it well suited for AI validation studies where algorithmic outputs need to be compared against human reader assessments in a controlled, documented environment.

 Yes.
 Automated PACS integration via CM Connect eliminates manual data collection steps, and the centralized platform removes the delays typically associated with multi-site coordination and courier-based image transfer.
+See some of our client success stories in medtech

 Yes.
 Research is used for both pre-market and post-market imaging studies.
 Its audit trail, role-based access, and eCRF tools support the structured data collection required for PMCF under MDR.